Kal-ol/SLiM/README.md

-Base Model (Model 0)
+Annual
+- non overlapping generations
 - 3-pop nonWF hybrid model
-- 2-locus BDMI haplotype fitness table (via hapIndex())
+- multi-locus BDMI
-- Annual life history
+- Ancestry markers - lineage specific fixed neutral alleles
 - Multiplicative overall fitness: w_total = w_comp * w_bdmi
 - Hybrid offspring flagged in p1/p2 and migrated to p3
+- Admixture index is measured based on distribution of ancestral markers
 - p3 are sexual and there is backcrossing.
 - any mating between hybrid and parents will produce more hybrids

-Base+Perennial (Model 1)
+Perennial
+- short lived overlapping generation
 - 3-pop nonWF hybrid model
-- 2-locus BDMI haplotype fitness table (via hapIndex())
+- multi-locus BDMI
-- Perennial life history
+- Ancestry markers - lineage specific fixed neutral alleles
 - Multiplicative overall fitness: w_total = w_comp * w_bdmi
 - Hybrid offspring flagged in p1/p2 and migrated to p3
+- Admixture index is measured based on distribution of ancestral markers
 - p3 are sexual and there is backcrossing.
 - any mating between hybrid and parents will produce more hybrids

-RI hybrid (Model 2)
+Selfing_Annual
+- non overlapping generations
+- selfing hybrids
 - 3-pop nonWF hybrid model
-- 2-locus BDMI haplotype fitness table (via hapIndex())
+- multi-locus BDMI
-- Annual life history
+- Ancestry markers - lineage specific fixed neutral alleles
 - Multiplicative overall fitness: w_total = w_comp * w_bdmi
 - Hybrid offspring flagged in p1/p2 and migrated to p3
+- Admixture index is measured based on distribution of ancestral markers
-- p3 are sexual but no backcrossing
+- p3 are sexual and there is backcrossing.

-RI+perennial hybrid (Model 3)
+- any mating between hybrid and parents will produce more hybrids

+Selfing_Perennial
+- short lived overlapping generations
+- selfing hybrids
 - 3-pop nonWF hybrid model
-- 2-locus BDMI haplotype fitness table (via hapIndex())
+- multi-locus BDMI
-- Perennial life history
+- Ancestry markers - lineage specific fixed neutral alleles
 - Multiplicative overall fitness: w_total = w_comp * w_bdmi
 - Hybrid offspring flagged in p1/p2 and migrated to p3
+- Admixture index is measured based on distribution of ancestral markers
-- p3 are sexual but no backcrossing
+- p3 are sexual and there is backcrossing.

-Asexual hybrid (Model 4)
+- any mating between hybrid and parents will produce more hybrids

+Apomixis_Annual
+- non overlapping generations
+- apomixis hybrids
 - 3-pop nonWF hybrid model
-- 2-locus BDMI haplotype fitness table (via hapIndex())
+- multi-locus BDMI
-- Annual life history
+- Ancestry markers - lineage specific fixed neutral alleles
 - Multiplicative overall fitness: w_total = w_comp * w_bdmi
 - Hybrid offspring flagged in p1/p2 and migrated to p3
+- Admixture index is measured based on distribution of ancestral markers
-- p3 are asexual
+- p3 are sexual and there is backcrossing.

-Asexual+perennial hybrid (Model 5)
+- any mating between hybrid and parents will produce more hybrids

+Apomixis_Perennial
+- short lived overlapping generations
+- apomixis hybrids
 - 3-pop nonWF hybrid model
-- 2-locus BDMI haplotype fitness table (via hapIndex())
+- multi-locus BDMI
-- Perennial life history
+- Ancestry markers - lineage specific fixed neutral alleles
 - Multiplicative overall fitness: w_total = w_comp * w_bdmi
 - Hybrid offspring flagged in p1/p2 and migrated to p3
+- Admixture index is measured based on distribution of ancestral markers
+- p3 are sexual and there is backcrossing.
+- any mating between hybrid and parents will produce more hybrids

+Boechera
+- short lived overlapping generations
+- apomixis hybrids
+- 3-pop nonWF hybrid model
+- unidirectional gene flow
+- multi-locus BDMI
+- Ancestry markers - lineage specific fixed neutral alleles
+- Multiplicative overall fitness: w_total = w_comp * w_bdmi
+- Hybrid offspring flagged in p1/p2 and migrated to p3
+- Admixture index is measured based on distribution of ancestral markers
-- p3 are asexual
+- p3 are sexual and there is backcrossing.
+- any mating between hybrid and parents will produce more hybrids